 Employee health, safety and wellbeing is a priority.
 Any employees with concerns about their work arrangements are encouraged to talk to their manager or agency HR representatives to ensure their health and wellbeing concerns are being addressed.

 Agencies and employees are encouraged to keep abreast of the public messaging and announcements from Queensland Health during this period.
-The Department of Housing and Public Works is supporting all agencies to implement arrangements for a COVID-safe working environment.
+The Department of Energy and Public Works is supporting all agencies to implement arrangements for a COVID-safe working environment.

 Can employees continue to work remotely?